DevART36/100-days-of-code/log.md

 It was tough but I manage to do it.
 I'm happy that I finished it even if I'd faced so many bugs.

+# Day 19: February 4, Thursday

+**Today's Progress**

+Day 19 of #100DaysOfCode in #freeCodeCamp
+Started working my last responsive project.
+I have finished the 30% of it.
+I've used the color picker to determined the bgcolors and colors.
+Thinking about how to upload the thumbnails of my projects so that it will be like the sample
+**Thoughts**

+Color picker is a great tool ,especially for web development.
+I am happy to work with my last responsive project and I will hope to finished it before my birthday so that I can gift my self some valuable certificates.